 |Semester 4||17 units|

 GNRS 508AResearch and Theory in Advanced Practice Nursing

 GNRS 588Advanced Nursing Care of Adults - Leadership

 |Clinical Residency/Internship (read more below)||4 units|

 Description of Clinical Residency

-This intensive period of clinical education and continuing preparation for leadership takes place in a health care agency under the direct supervision of a clinical preceptor and supported by clinical faculty in the graduate program.
+This intensive period of clinical education and continuing preparation for practice takes place in a health care agency under the direct supervision of a clinical preceptor and supported by clinical faculty in the graduate program.
 Upon completion of this seven-week internship, students will have completed 252 hours in an acute-care setting.
 This usually consists of three 12-hour shifts per week for seven weeks.
 At the same time, students review prelicensure subject matter in preparation for the NCLEX-RN licensure examination.
 Successful completion of the clinical residency is required to complete the prelicensure portion of the program.
-Students may take selected post-licensure classes while enrolled in the clinical residency.

 Advanced Practice Specialty Course Requirements